jingibre/jingibre.github.io/_posts/2023-12-20-MyTripToArenales.md

 At the top you reach, yet again, another huge ledge that will feel like a deja-vu (bolted boulder).

 #### Pitch 2: 5
 This is arguably felt the easiest of all the pitches that day.
 This is a very straight forward pitch that follows the flake edge.
 The rock quality is amazing and protections are abundant.

+{% include sidebar-box.html content="> This is a personal note about how scary the next route was." %}

 At this point, I was feeling really comfortable and confident, which was a great thing.
 I even found myself singing while climbing.